 Flip the pancake and bake the other side for a few minutes until brown.
 Do not over bake as it could become rubbery then.
 Mix sugar and cinnamon(the mix should be a light brown) and sprinkle it onto a plate.
 I use an empty sprinkles holder, works great.

 Place the hot pancake on the sugared plate and sprinkle more sugar on top.
-Place the next pancake on top of this one and carry on until all are baked.
+Place the next pancake on top of this one and continue until all are baked.
 Placing it on top of each other with cinnamon sugar “layers” helps to melt the sugar and keeps it soft too.

 Serve the pancakes rolled up and still hot!
 Yummy!